moutyque/Liste-courses/README.md

 # Liste-courses

-Awsome application to order you grossery items inside department and use that order for you every day / week / month grocery shoping.
+Awesome application to order you grossery items inside department and use that order for you every day / week / month grocery shoping.

 # Confidentiality

-This app do not collect, process, store, share in any way.
+This app do not collect, process, store, share data in any way.